vinicius-bs/tdd-dotnet-core/README.md

 # TDD with .NET Core

-This repository contains samples of TDD with .NET Core, using xUnity for support unity tests and Protactor for e2e tests.
+This repository contains samples of TDD with .NET Core, using xUnit for support unit tests and Protactor for e2e tests.
 In construction.